Architectural and urban project

 Séverine Roussel, architect MFC TPCAU

-Solène Leray, landscape gardener specializing in water issues, doctoral student LAVUE – ENSAPLVSessions are held weekly (Fridays), and the workshop is organized in the form of discussion/debate sessions between the students themselves and the teachers, based on your project progress.
+Solène Leray, landscape architect specializing in water issues, doctoral student LAVUE – ENSAPLVSessions are held weekly (on Fridays) and the workshop is organized in the form of discussion/debate sessions between the students themselves and the teachers, based on your project progress.
 We’re keen to ensure that the weekly sessions are a time for emulation, exchange and debate, rather than a time for ‘correction’.
-Specific times during the semester, such as lectures, allow us to go more deeply into certain subjects.
+Specific lesson-type times are scheduled throughout the semester to enable you to go into certain subjects in greater depth.

 – autonomy (ability to articulate and take charge of an urban issue)